fadymedhat/MCLNN-theano/dataset_transformer/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/fadymedhat/MCLNN/blob/master/LICENSE)

-MCLNN index generation
+MCLNN dataset transformation
 ========
-In a 10-fold cross-validation, samples of a dataset are split into 10 subsets, where 8-folds are used for training and 1 fold is used for validation and the remaining one is for testing.
-The folds rotate among each other for each trial of a cross-validation.
+The transformation involves the generation of a single file containing the intermediate representation of a signal, e.g. spectrogram in case of sound.

-This behavior is applied through the index generator by creating 10 subsets of indices following the index assigned to a sound clip in Dataset.hdf5 file generated through the dataset transformer.
+The transformer loads each file in order from the dataset, applied the intermediate representation and stores the resulting transformation to a single hdf5 file (referred later as Dataset.hdf5) for the whole dataset.

 ## Configuration

 In this section, we will refer to possible scenarios and their corresponding configurations demonstrated over datasets used in the experiments as examples for clarification.

 #### A balanced dataset without Augmentation